inukshuk/bibtex-ruby/README.md

 If you need to express a condition on the basis of individual fields, use the conversion methods of BibTeX::Entry with a block instead (the block will be passed the key and value of each field prior to conversion).

+When working with Bibliographies that contain LaTeX it is often best to apply the filter upon opening or parsing the Bibliography.
+You can do this, by passing the `:filter` option:

+   >> BibTeX.open 'references.bib', :filter => :latex

 ### Exports